Get Involved Contact Us

 Language

 Palliative care helps people with serious and life-threatening illnesses live well.
 It improves quality of life, enhances dignity and wellbeing, reduces caregiver distress, facilitates the provision of goal concordant care, and reduces health-care costs.
-Unfortunately, very few people have access to palliative care where and when they need it, and even fewer have access to specialist palliative care for more complex needs.
 The FLA region has increased need for palliative care resources because it has an older population living multiple serious health conditions and higher death rates than the provincial average.

 • Access to palliative care is inadequate for many populations. those particularly underserved include: persons who are Indigenous, homeless and vulnerably housed, incarcerated, and those in rural and remote communities.

-• There is a lack of palliative care for those who want to stay at home for their end of life journey.
+• There is a lack of palliative care for those who want to stay at home for their end of life journey, as well as a lack of access to specialist palliative care for more complex needs.

 • Providers need better training and digital support to carry out the complex care for quality end of life.